Difference Between Manslaughter and Homicide

 Main Differences Between Manslaughter and Homicide

-1. Manslaughter is an unlawful act of killing, whereas Homicide can be legal or illegal.
+1. A manslaughter is an unlawful act of killing, whereas Homicide can be legal or illegal.

-2. Manslaughter can result in severe consequences, but less than murder, whereas Homicide, is often justifiable and excusable.
+2. Manslaughter can result in severe consequences, but less than murder, whereas Homicide is justifiable and excusable.

 3. Manslaughter is second-degree murder and less brutal than murder, whereas Homicide is not brutal as Manslaughter.

-4. Manslaughter is done in the heat of the situation or upon provocation, whereas Homicide is killing anyone in self-defense.
+4. Manslaughter is done in the heat of the situation or upon provocation, whereas Homicide is killing anyone in self-defence.

 5. An example of Manslaughter is reckless driving, whereas an example of homicide is when the police kill a suspect.